Matroid Secretary via Labeling Schemes: The Labeling Scheme Framework

-For an illustration of the previous definition, see Fig.~\ref{fig:improving-word}.
+\begin{definition}[Improving Word in Time Interval {$[a,b]$}] Let $0 \leq a < b \leq 1$ and $\set{e_k, \dots, e_1}$ be the set of improving elements that arrive in time interval $[a,b]$ with improving times $t_j= t_{e_j}$, where the elements are indexed in a decreasing order with respect to their arrival times, i.e., $t_k < \dots < t_1$.
+The {\it improving word in $[a,b]$} is $z = z_1 \dots z_k \in [r]^k$, where $z_i=z(t_i)$ is the {\it label of $e_i$ in $\OPT(E_{t_i}^+)$}. \end{definition} For an illustration of the previous definition, see Fig.~\ref{fig:improving-word}.
 Whenever we apply a labeling scheme $\Lambda$ and the resulting improving word in an interval $[a,b]$ is $z$, we say that \emph{$\Lambda$ produces $z$ in $[a,b]$}.
-The uniformly random arrival order of the elements implies the labels of $z$ are chosen uniformly at random from $[r]$ and the length of $z$ follows a Poisson distribution.
-Intuitively, the main idea of our analysis technique is to design a language $\cL$, depending on the matroid class and rank, such that, for every optimal element $e^* \in \OPT(E)$ we can find a labeling scheme $\Lambda$ which ensures that $e^*$ is selected by the algorithm whenever the improving word produced by $\Lambda$ in $[p,1]$ belongs to $\cL$.
-We call such a language an \emph{improving language}.
-Next, we state and prove some technical results regarding labeling schemes and improving words used in analyzing our algorithms.
+The uniformly random arrival order of the elements implies the labels of $z$ are chosen uniformly at random from $[r]$, and the length of $z$ follows a Poisson distribution.
+The main idea of our analysis is to design a language $\cL$, depending on the matroid class and rank, such that, for every optimal element $e^* \in \OPT(E)$, we can find a labeling scheme $\Lambda$ which ensures that $e^*$ is selected by the algorithm whenever the improving word produced by $\Lambda$ in $[p,1]$ belongs to $\cL$.
+We call such a language an \emph{improving language}. \sidecaptionvpos{figure}{c}